 - Requests by recognized researchers for scholarly work, to be considered by IR and the appropriate senior officer.
 A request for data must include the reason for the research, intended audience, and plans for dissemination and/or publication.

 Unit record data will not be released to any other parties.
-Those requiring general information, or who have questions about this policy are encouraged to speak with the Director of Institutional Studies.
-Institutional Studies cannot release unit-record datasets directly to students for classroom use or research purposes.
+Those requiring general information, or who have questions about this policy are encouraged to speak with the Director of Institutional Research.
+Institutional Research cannot release unit-record datasets directly to students for classroom use or research purposes.

 *Unit-record data: data on individuals rather than groups, where each row of data represents one individual.